1936 Naval Revolt: Aftermath

 According to historian Glyn Stone, the revolt was "easily suppressed and remained an isolated incident" and did not pose a threat to Salazar.
 The German Ambassador to Portugal, Oswald von Hoyningen-Huene, reported that "it is even said that Salazar...provoked the dramatic development, or at the very least allowed matters to run their usual course."
 The government framed the mutiny as a communist plot to surrender the Portuguese ships to the Spanish Republican Navy.
 On 9 September, Salazar issued an official statement which depicted the Spanish Civil War as an international conflict and warned of the dangers of political contagion.
 He appealed for the creation of a new armed force to counter such a threat.
 The next day he introduced a law forcing all public servants to swear allegiance to the principles of his regime.
 On 30 September, an anti-communist paramilitary force, the Legião Portuguesa, was formed.

 Communist activity in the Portuguese Armed Forces declined after the mutiny and remained minimal in the following years.
 Though it had dealt with the mutiny with force, the Portuguese government feared further revolts.
 Several days after the event the British press reported that several Portuguese Army units had rebelled, prompting the Portuguese embassy in London to issue a denial and declare the foreign press was depicting the Portuguese situation as chaotic to the Spanish government's benefit, and therefore the government was "obliged to intensify its offensive against communism".
 The mutiny ultimately strengthened Portuguese support for Franco's faction in the Spanish Civil War.
 In October the Portuguese government officially severed relations with the Spanish Republican government.

-The mutiny forms of the backdrop for the 1984 novel The Year of the Death of Ricardo Reis by José Saramago.